Yikuan-PKU/Optimal_Control_in_CRNs/README.md

 # Optimal_Control_in_CRNs
 Demo code for paper "Geometry of optimal control in chemical reaction networks in the adiabatic limit" https://arxiv.org/abs/2407.05620

+If you have any questions, feel free to contact me by yikuanzhang@outlook.com
 ## Usage

 Requirments: Matlab 2021; ICLOSC2.5; IPOPT;